Proactive Biofilm Surveillance™

 - Targeted Environmental Mapping

 - Use Gram classification data from routine microbiological isolates to prioritize inspections of high-risk areas.
 Align sampling frequency with risk levels based on surface characteristics, process conditions, and historical data.
-Focus on receiving lines, raw storage, pre-/post-pasteurization, balance tanks, valves/gaskets/deadlegs, and fillers—then refine placement based on isolates data and trend results.
+Focus on receiving lines, raw storage, pre-/post-pasteurization, balance tanks, valves/gaskets/dead legs, and fillers—then refine placement based on isolates data and trend results.

 - Adaptive Sanitation Protocols